gsarti/website-content/content/authors/gsarti/_index.md

 - Visitors
 ---

-Welcome to my website! 👋 I am a PhD student at the [Computational Linguistics Group](https://www.rug.nl/research/clcg/research/cl/) of the University of Groningen.
-I am part of the NWO-funded project [InDeep: Interpreting Deep Learning Models for Text and Sound](https://interpretingdl.github.io), focusing on interpretability for neural machine translation.
+Welcome to my website! 👋 I am a PhD student at the [Computational Linguistics Group](https://www.rug.nl/research/clcg/research/cl/) of the University of Groningen and member of the NWO-funded consortium [InDeep: Interpreting Deep Learning Models for Text and Sound](https://interpretingdl.github.io), focusing on interpretability for neural machine translation.
 I am supervised by [Arianna Bisazza](http://www.cs.rug.nl/~bisazza/), [Malvina Nissim](https://malvinanissim.github.io/) and [Grzegorz Chrupała](https://grzegorz.chrupala.me).

 <br>

-Previously, I was a research scientist at [Aindo](https://www.aindo.com), a student in the [Data Science MSc](https://dssc.units.it/) at University of Trieste & SISSA and a founding member of the [AI Student Society](https://www.ai2s.it).
-My [master's thesis](content/../../../msc-thesis/introduction.html) with the [ItaliaNLP Lab](http://www.italianlp.it/) in Pisa was about the study of linguistic complexity using gaze recordings and neural language models.
+Previously, I was a research intern at [Amazon Translate](https://www.amazon.science/research-areas/conversational-ai-natural-language-processing), a research scientist at [Aindo](https://www.aindo.com), a student in the [Data Science MSc](https://dssc.units.it/) at University of Trieste & SISSA and a founding member of the [AI Student Society](https://www.ai2s.it).
+My [master's thesis](content/../../../msc-thesis/introduction.html) with the [ItaliaNLP Lab](http://www.italianlp.it/) concerned the study of linguistic complexity using gaze recordings and neural language models.

 <br>